smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ### Policy updates:

 #### Proposed solution
-Add an optional Boolean flag `encryption_required` to each app within `app_policies` to indicate whether the app require encryption or not.
-SDL core shall translate this flag in policy to `requireEncryption` in the OnPermissionsChange.
+Add an optional Boolean flag `encryption_required` to each app within `app_policies` to indicate whether the app requires encryption or not.
+SDL core shall translate this flag in tje policy to `requireEncryption` in the OnPermissionsChange.

 ```json
 "app_policies": {